Lanham-Software-James/SWENG861-Project/README.md

 This is my music search application for SWENG 861 - Software Construction, a course in the MSE program at Penn State World Campus.

-There is a live deployment availble at music-artist-search.jameslanham.net
+There is a live deployment availble [Music Artist Search](https://music-artist-search.jameslanham.net)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.16.